Voitheia/red_team_scoring/README.md

 Uses a multiprocessed ansible callback plugin to capture json output from check scripts and queue the output to a db writer process.

+Need to look into:
+- additional cleanup step to ensure temp files are removed even if execution is aborted
+- locking the dirs that ansible puts temp files in somehow so that blue teams can't read them
+- encrypting the scripts and hiding the encryption key somewhere, encryption key should be based on something related to the host, like hostname or ip

 ### Ansible callback plugin `/ansible/plugins/callback/scoring_queue.py`

 Intended to be run as a subprocess so we can multiprocess the checks.
 Captures JSON output from the check scripts and queues it for the database writer process.